The half wall that divides our kitchen and family room is one of those things that’s both a blessing and a curse.

 - Cut the extra piece with a straight cut and attach with finishing nails.

 (optional step) Attach molding across your half wall if it is wide

 Our half wall is 14 inches wide; in order to make sure the MDF is supported and to have a place to nail into to keep it in place, we attached a few extra pieces of molding across the top of our half wall.

-We also marked where each cross piece was placed with a piece of blue painter’s tape so we’d know where to nail later.
+Tip: Mark where each cross piece is placed with a piece of blue painter’s tape so you’ll know where to nail later.

 Step 3: Apply wood glue

 - Bring your board(s) close to where they’ll be placed.

 - Run a line of wood glue along the molding pieces.